Summary

 3. G-P

-Best for enterprise Africa programs with strict procurement, governance, and policy controls.
-Typical signal is ~$800+/employee/month.
-Trade-off: premium cost profile.
+Best for enterprise expansion programs with strict procurement, governance, and multi-country policy controls.

 4. Safeguard Global